PLAN B

 On the real stage of the theatre, it is the well-known plays that work best with audiences.
 Shakespeare?
 Sophocles?
 Again?
 In suits?
 The performers explore a variety of genres to merge them into an imitation of the stage genre “La Revista Argentina”, a mixture of cabaret and French glamour revue, catchy Spanish tunes, Italian humour, lots of feathers, big music show and popular comedians.
 “La Revista Argentina” evolved at the time of the Weimar Republic, when Buster Keaton released the film The Haunted House, in which criminals and lousy actors from a mediocre Faust production clash.

-The performers compete for the worn out attention span of audiences in the era of clickbait.
+The performers compete for the worn-out attention span of audiences in the era of clickbait.
 But how can you compete with the never-ending spectacle of politics and news, fake or true?
 Drama and tragedy happen everywhere, not just on stage.
 Joseph Campbell’s reconciliation with his father is the root and rerun of endless heroic stories of the patriarchal kind, but is a hero’s journey perhaps just a reflection of some male director who has a father complex?

 Premiere on 19 January 2023 at Volksbühne Berlin (DE).

-Concept, direction and choreography
+Direction, text and choreography

 Constanza Macras